Review of Popular Tax Prep Software Programs

 You've gathered all your tax documents, brushed up on the latest tax changes, and taken a few deep breaths.
 Now you are ready to pick software to prepare your tax return.

-After having reviewed all the top PC-based and Web-based tax software programs, I think picking the right tax software comes down to two things: how complex your tax situation is, and how much you want to spend on the software program.
+Two factors are important when picking the right tax software: how complex your tax situation is, and how much you want to spend on the software program.
 Here are top picks for various situations.

 Complex Tax Returns